-Still, there’s one type of diabetes which is not serious.
-It’s gestational diabetes which usually develops in the 3 trimester of pregnancy.
+Still, there’s one type of diabetes that is not serious.
+It’s gestational diabetes which usually develops in the 3 trimesters of pregnancy.
 However, pregnant women are advised to exercise and stay physically active to prevent their diabetes progress into type 2.

 People with type 1 and type 2 diabetes experience similar symptoms, with one difference.
-Those of type 1 occur rapidly, whereas those of type 2 might take years to appear.
+Those of type 1 occurs rapidly, whereas those of type 2 might take years to appear.

 The kidneys in a diabetic patient try to eliminate as much glucose as they can as the body cells are not able to absorb it.
 This means more visits to the toilet as your body needs to flush out around five liters of urine daily.